microsoft/confidential-ai/inference/README.md

 ```

 ## Custom MAA endpoint deployment
-This is an optional step in case clients wish to delegate the verfication of the service's TEE configuration to an external entity such as an auditor.
+This is an optional step in case clients wish to delegate the verification of the service's TEE configuration to an external entity such as an auditor.

 Create a custom MAA instance (this is a one time step).
 ```